 Who has to narrowband?

-By January 1, 2013, all public safety and industrial/business land mobile radio systems operating in the 150-174 MHz and 421-470 MHz bands must cease using 25 kHz efficiency technology and begin using at least 12.5 kHz efficiency technology.
+As of January 1, 2013, all public safety and industrial/business land mobile radio systems operating in the 150-174 MHz and 421-470 MHz bands were required to cease using 25 kHz efficiency technology and begin using at least 12.5 kHz efficiency technology.

 Note: The narrowbanding requirement also applies to the 470-512 MHz bands.
 These frequencies are sometimes referred to as the T-Band.
 However, on April 26, 2012, the January 1, 2013, deadline was waived while the Commission considers issues surrounding future use of the T-Band.
 Additional information about the waiver is available in an order .